Yamaha WR250Z(K) 1997 Service Manual — Owner's Guide (P/N 5EN-28199-30)

 Yamaha Manual Features & Content Preview

-Get the exact technical data you need for your 1997 Yamaha WR250Z(K).
-This official Yamaha publication (P/N 5EN-28199-30) is the definitive reference for rebuilding, tuning, and maintaining this classic competition machine, covering US, Canadian, European, and Australian configurations.
+Get the exact factory data you need for your 1997 Yamaha WR250Z(K).
+This official Yamaha publication (P/N 5EN-28199-30) serves as the definitive reference for tuning, maintaining, and completely overhauling this classic competition machine.
+It covers US, Canadian, European, and Australian configurations.

 Manual Features:

-- Complete Coverage: Hundreds of pages documenting engine tear-downs, transmission rebuilds, and chassis tuning.
+- Workshop Reference: Detailed sections documenting engine tear-downs, transmission rebuilds, and complete chassis setup.

-- Accurate Specs: Includes factory torque tables, wiring diagrams, and geometry settings for the 5EN-series.
+- Accurate Specifications: Includes comprehensive factory torque tables, complex wiring diagrams, and precise geometry settings for the 5EN-series.

 Customer Reviews